Baza207/LHSlideBar/README.md

 ### View Controllers in a LHSlideBarController

 You can add any type of UIViewController or subclassed versions there of into a LHSLideBar's viewControllers array.
 To set the title of a set the view controllers `@property(nonatomic, copy) NSString *title` property.
-This is the string value that LHSlideBar will use to populate the table with so remember to set it when init you view controller or after it has loaded.
+If you want to add an icon or image then LHSlideBar uses a UIViewController's instance of UITabBarItem's `image` variable.
+These values must be set in the `- (id)init` method for the view controller so that LHSlideBar can use then to populate the table.

 ##### Example Code